Introduction

 }

-We will create custom exception class to throw exception when validation fails.
-We will create NumberFormatException class to throw number format exception for non-integer value.
+I will create custom exception class to throw exception when validation fails.
+I will create NumberFormatException class to throw number format exception for non-integer value.

 public class NumberFormatException extends RuntimeException {